ChristyLee120/2D-space-invader/README.md

 # 2D-space-invader

-2D game programmed in Visual Basic using Microsoft Visual Studio
+2D game programmed in Visual Basic

+Motivated from the original Space Invader game; a similar concept of the game using Angry Birds graphics.